kennedydane/static_server/README.md

 *   **Customizable Branding**: Dynamic configuration through the `config/` directory for logos, organization name, headings, and footer links.
 *   **Multi-client Support**: Multiple users can connect simultaneously and receive real-time updates.
 *   **Responsive Design**: Clean interface that adapts to different screen sizes with wider content area for better file list viewing.
+*   **CORS and Range Request Support**: Full support for cross-origin requests and HTTP range requests, making it compatible with genomic visualization tools like IGV-Web.
 *   **Robust Logging**: Features log rotation, compression, and retention with detailed file system monitoring.
 *   **Intelligent Caching**: Configuration and file data are cached for optimal performance.